 Further details may be obtained from the respective college offices, but the first steps should be to identify a potential research project, and a research advisor.

-Prof. Jeremy Morris is the department's honors and research advisor for undergrad students.
+Prof. Jim Davis is the Undergrad Research Coordinator for the CSE department.
 Please contact him if you are interested in doing a CSE undergrad research project and would like suggestions about an appropriate faculty mentor.
 Students should also check the OSU Undergraduate Research OSU Undergraduate Research page.